ChunkyPotato/Minecraft-Sound-Extractor/README.md

 The program will then extract the files and copy them to `/out/<version>/minecraft/sounds/`.
 The directory and sub-directories will be created automatically from the folder where the application was run.

 Music files will be extracted to `/out/<version>/minecraft/sounds/music`.

+This program was designed for Windows installations of Minecraft.
+Sorry Mac and Linux users! ;-;

+I may support other platforms and implement command line arguments in the future... if I am not too lazy to do so.

 Enjoy!